micropython/micropython/docs/psoc6/quickref.rst

 If the constructor is called with any additional parameters then SPI object is created & initialised.

 ::

     spi = SPI(0, baudrate=2000000) #object is created & initialised with baudrate=2000000 & default parameters
     spi = SPI(0, baudrate=1500000, polarity=1, phase=1, bits=8, firstbit=SPI.LSB, sck='P11_2', mosi='P11_0', miso='P11_1')

 Methods
 ^^^^^^^
-All the methods(functions) given in :ref:`machine.SPI <machine.SPI>` class have been implemented in this port
+All the methods(functions) given in :ref:`machine.SPI <machine.SPI>` class have been implemented in this port.

 Timers
 ------